coopyey/personal-site/content/plants.md

 **Potted:** May 21, 2024 \
 **Pot:** 6" nursery pot \
 **Type:** Soil sow in grow tray on heating pad \
 I currently have one cell that I am attempting to germinate.
 I hope the kitties appreciate all that I do for them. 😭 One initially sprouted, and then a second sprouted and I carefully moved it to one of the failed cells for the St. John's Wort, so now I have two that are growing!
-I plan to give one of these plants to my friend, so I am waiting for one of them to grow strong enough to travel. :>
+I plan to give one of these plants to my friend, so I am waiting for one of them to grow strong enough to travel. :> This is absolutely flourishing.

 ## Chocolate Mint
 **Latin Name:** *Mentha piperita* \